Dr. Abbott Weiss

 chain thinking and practice--designing and executing powerful business

-solutions integrating multi-billion dollar global transportation, logistics,
+solutions integrating multi-billion dollar global

-order fulfillment, manufacturing, customer services, planning, and materials
+transportation, logistics, order fulfillment, manufacturing, customer

-systems.
-He is currently a consultant and a Senior Lecturer at MIT in
+services, planning, and materials systems.
+He is currently a consultant and a

 As VP, Consulting for i2 Technologies, Abbott led a professional services